21st Century Englishes is now accepting proposals for this year's conference on Cooperating and Collaborating: Creating Community in the 21st Century.

 Contact email: Lauren Garskie firstname.lastname@example.org

-Proposal deadline: July 21, 2017 to submit a proposal and receive personalized feedback.
-August 31, 2017 final submission deadline.
 The call for proposals can be found below by clicking 5th Annual 21st Century Englishes Conference.
+Proposals can be submitted using the submit proposal link in the navigation.

 21st Century Englishes Conference is an annual Midwest graduate student conference organized by Bowling Green State University Rhetoric & Writing Ph.D. students.
 It is hosted by the Rhetoric Society of the Black Swamp, the BGSU Student Chapter of the Rhetoric Society of America, and BGSU Rhetoric & Writing Ph.D.
 Program.
 It is sponsored by BGSU Department of English.

 The first 21st Century Englishes was hosted on October 19, 2013.
 As noted in the call for papers, “This conference [offered] graduate students the opportunity to explore Englishes through themes of diversity, difference, transition, resistance, and redefinition by exploring the new discourses and new realities of English, as well as how these are resituated in the traditional idea of ‘English.’”
 The founding co-committee organizers included Heather Trahan, Laural Adams, Megan Adams, Estee Beck, Ken Hayes, and Shirley Faulkner-Springfield, Rhetoric & Writing Ph.D. students.

 Browse the contents of 21st Century Englishes Conference: